MN Cost Effectiveness Advisory Committee (CAC)

-This is the landing page for the Minnesota Cost-Effectiveness Advisory Committee (CAC).
-The Minnesota Department of Commerce convened the Advisory Committee to act as a forum for discussing how to update components of investor-owned utility program energy efficiency cost-effectiveness models and integrate these into the Conservation Improvement Program (CIP) process.
-The specific activities during 2022 focused on developing a Minnesota Test (MN Test) that can be used as CIP’s Primary Test for screening energy efficiency, load management, and efficient fuel-switching programs.
+Importantly, the Department convened the CAC to act as a forum for discussing how to update components of investor-owned utility program energy efficiency cost-effectiveness models and integrate these into ECO programs.
+The specific activities during 2022 focused on developing a Minnesota Test (MN Test) to use as ECO’s Primary Test for screening energy efficiency, load management, and efficient fuel-switching programs.
+Based on input from the CAC process, the Department adopted changes to Minnesota’s cost-effectiveness policies on March 31, 2023.

-The information that follows relates to CAC meetings, information exchanged among Committee members and interim reports.
+The information that follows relates to CAC meetings, information exchanged among Committee members, and interim reports.

 Shortcuts to Meeting Information and Working Group Report